TheOdinProject/curriculum/new_org/ruby/project_data_structures_algorithms.md

 You learned about [binary search trees](http://en.wikipedia.org/wiki/Binary_search_tree) -- where you take a group of data items and turn them into a tree full of nodes where each left node is "lower" than each right node.
 The tree starts with the "root node" and any node with no children is called a "leaf node".

+You also learned about tree search algorithms like breadth-first-search and depth-first-search.
+You learned that BFS is best used to find the optimum solution but can take a very long time (impractically long for broad and deep data sets) while DFS is often much faster but will give you the FIRST solution, not necessarily the best.
+Here you'll get a chance to implement both.

 ### Your Task

 You'll build a simple binary tree data structure from some arbitrary input and the crawler that will locate data inside of it.